lasso-js/lasso/README.md

 <hr>

-__Sample App:__  :arrow_forward: To try out and experiment with this code, please see the documentation and source code for the [optimizer-cli sample app](https://github.com/raptorjs3/raptor-samples/tree/master/optimizer-cli).
+_:arrow_forward: _Sample App:__ To try out and experiment with this code, please see the documentation and source code for [raptor-samples/optimizer-cli](https://github.com/raptorjs3/raptor-samples/tree/master/optimizer-cli).

 <hr>